• Skip to primary navigation

 Jump to Recipe

-Christmas candy comes in so many wonderful shapes, sizes, and flavors it's impossible to choose a favorite!
-Instead, I narrowed down a list of the best Christmas candy recipes you can make at home!
-These classic Christmas candies will satisfy your sweet tooth and have the whole family feeling festive!
+These homemade Christmas candy recipes include everything from nougat to fudge to cherry cordials and so much more.
+There are many wonderful shapes, sizes, and flavors, so it's impossible to choose a favorite.
+These classic Christmas candies will satisfy your sweet tooth and make the whole family feel festive.

 Jump to: